The wedge tomb is the southernmost of those found at the Ballygroll Prehistoric Landscape.

 Parking – A small free car park sits at the trailhead.
 The lot accommodates a few vehicles, but the unpaved surface and proximity to a working farm mean larger vehicles may find access challenging.
 Visitors are asked to leave space for agricultural traffic and to respect any temporary signage.

 Access & Accessibility – The path from the car park to the monuments is short but uneven, with sections of heather, peat and low stone walls.
 While the site is open year‑round, the terrain may be difficult for visitors requiring wheelchair access or those with limited mobility.
-No formal facilities (toilets, visitor centre) are provided on‑site, so plan accordingly.
+No formal facilities (toilets, visitor centre) are provided on‑site.

 Enjoy the quiet power of Ballygroll, where each stone whispers a story that spans millennia.